Skip to main content

 Employment Eligibility Verification

-Although the federal government has always required business owners to verify an employee's eligibility to work in the U.S., the Department of Homeland Security has made recent changes to how this is to be accomplished, and has begun strictly enforcing employment eligibility verification.
+Although the federal government has always required business owners to verify an employee’s eligibility to work in the U.S., the Department of Homeland Security (DHS) and U.S. Immigration and Customs Enforcement have made recent changes to how this is to be accomplished, and have begun strictly enforcing employment eligibility verification.

 Fortunately, although the government will now enforce this requirement more stringently, it has also made complying with employment eligibility verification easier on employers.
 Employers can now store I-9 forms electronically, check the employment eligibility verification forms online, and learn about what to do if the employee’s information does not match the information provided by the government.